Wilson-TW/Itasca-PFC3D-FISH_script-for-Notepad-plus-plus/README.md

 Notepad++ is a powerful text editor, it support many programming language(like python,C++,C,html,xml etc...) for syntax highlight and autocomplete .

-Now! you can also using Fish_script like other language in Notepad++.
+Now! you can also using Fish_script like other programming language in Notepad++.

 ## 1. Syntax highlight